nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 4. The `run()` method calls on the `execute()` function in `LostCommand`.
 5. The `execute()` function calls `checkItemListSize()` to check if the item list is empty.
 If it is, an exception is thrown and no items can be marked as lost.
 6. Then, it calls `getItem()` to check if the item index is within range.
 If it is not, an exception is thrown and lost cannot be performed.
-7. Then, it calls `getQuantity()` to get the lost item's current quantity as reflected in the inventory.
-8. `updatedItemQuantity` refers to `lostItemQuantity - itemQuantity`.
-3 scenarios can occur:
-   1. `updatedItemQuantity > 0` This describes the scenario where a partial quantity of an item has been lost.
-      `setQuantity()` is called to change the item's quantity in the inventory to `updatedItemQuantity`.
-       Then, `showMessages(Messages.REPORTED_LOST_MESSAGE)` is called to display a message that tells the user that the item has been successfully reported lost and that the inventory has been updated.
+7. `removeItem(itemIndex: Integer)` is called to remove the item from the item list.
+Then, `showMessages(lostItem + "has been deleted")` is called to display a message that tells the user that the item has been deleted.
-   2. `updatedItemQuantity == 0` This describes the scenario where all quantities of an item have been lost.
-In this scenario, the item should be deleted from the inventory.
-      `removeItem(itemIndex: Integer)` is called to remove the item from the item list.
-       Then, `showMessages()` is called to display a message that tells the user that the item has been deleted and that it has successfully been reported as lost.
+8. `showMessages(Messages.REPORTED_LOST_AND_DELETED` is called to tell the user that the item has been reported lost and deleted from the inventory.
-   3. `updatedItemQuantity < 0` This describes the scenario where the quantity of item lost is impossible since it exceeds the quantity of item in the inventory.
-This is an invalid lost command that will throw an exception.
-9. Finally, `showDivider()` is called to display a dividing line.

 ### List Command
 ![ListCommandSequenceDiagram](img/ListCommandSequenceDiagram.png)